 My research involves fish ecology with a particular focus on streams, habitat relationships, and landscape ecology.
 My graduate students and I are addressing issues of fish habitat use and movement patterns in regards to both large spatial scales and patchiness.
 We are interested in what constitutes a habitat patch, how patches are rearranged by disturbances such as floods, and what factors influence fish movement among patches.
 Another area of interest is the homogenization of aquatic biota across the world through habitat alteration and species introductions.
 Much of our research involves species of conservation concern including native trout and nongame fishes such as native minnows in prairie streams.
 One of our current projects in this area involves the role of irrigation canals as a population sink for cutthroat trout.

-Students: John Calder
+Alumni: John Calder

 Top of Page